 The Master of Professional Studies (MPS) in Agriculture and Life Sciences focus area in Plant Biotechnology centers on the application of scientific techniques to develop and improve plants for the benefit of society.
 It is a way to increase agricultural productivity and to enhance plant breeder’s abilities to make improvement in plants.
-Tools such as plant tissue culture, genetic engineering, molecular diagnostics, plant breeding, and other analytical systems are used to produce genetically modified plants that exhibit new or improved desirable characteristics.
+Tools such as plant tissue culture, genetic engineering, molecular diagnostics, plant breeding, computational biology and other analytical systems are used to produce genetically modified plants that exhibit new or improved desirable characteristics.
 These new crops possess desirable characteristics in terms of flavor, flower color, growth rate, size of harvested products and resistance to diseases and pests.

 Focus Area details

 The Plant Biotechnology Focus Area features coursework and hands-on laboratory work that is individually designed to equip students for careers across corporate, governmental and non-governmental organization (NGOs) sectors.
 Graduates qualify for positions as scientists, laboratory technicians and managers, educators, extension specialists, consultants, and much more in:

 - Plant scientist